Veronica Ferres

-Veronica Maria Cäcilia Ferres ([veˈʁoːnikaː ˈfɛʁɛs]; born 10 June 1965) is a German film, television, and stage actress.
+Veronica Maria Cäcilia Ferres ([veˈʁoːnikaː ˈfɛʁɛs]; born 10 June 1965) is a German actress.
 Her 2007 portrayal of Sara Bender in Die Frau vom Checkpoint Charlie, based on the true story of Jutta Fleck, earned her the award for Best Actress at the Deutscher Fernsehpreis (German Television Awards).

 Early life

 Ferres was born in Solingen.
 She grew up as the youngest child and only daughter of Peter Ferres, a coal and potato merchant, and his wife Katharina.

-She completed her Abitur at the Gymnasium Schwertstrasse in Solingen, and then completed a German, theatre studies and psychology degree at the Ludwig Maximilian University of Munich.
+She completed her Abitur at the Gymnasium Schwertstraße in Solingen, and then completed a German, theatre studies and psychology degree at the Ludwig Maximilian University of Munich.